The4thLaw/bm3/README.md

 ## Compatibility
 Tested on:
-- BMW 1 series F20 2016
+- BMW 1 series F20 2016 (facelift)
+- BMW 3 series G21 2022 (facelift)

 This is pretty generic software.
-It could very well work on non-BMW cars.
+It could very well work on non-BMW cars as long as they support M3U playlists (2020 Kia's don't, for example).